 Bay Area Rapid Transit or BART, is a regional heavy-rail system serving the East Bay, San Francisco, and Northern San Mateo County.
 BART provides an alternative to commuters in many cities in Alameda and Contra Costa County to driving to San Francisco and within the East Bay on congested freeways, including the Caldecott Tunnel and the San Francisco-Oakland Bay Bridge.
 Since the completion of the Transbay Tube in 1974, BART has always been a popular and rapid form of transportation between the East Bay and San Francisco.

-BART provides direct service to San Francisco International Airport, the Oakland Coliseum, San Francisco’s Mission and Financial Districts, and the University of California at Berkeley, as well as cross-platform connections to Muni Metro in 4 Downtown San Francisco Stations, Amtrak in Richmond, and to Caltrain in Millbrae.
+BART provides direct service to San Francisco and Oakland airports, Downtown San Francisco and Oakland, and the University of California at Berkeley, as well as cross-platform connections to Muni Metro in Downtown San Francisco, Amtrak in Richmond, and to Caltrain in Millbrae.

 By the numbers